vrothenberg/CrewKB/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus of the CrewKB project is on migrating to Google's Gemini models and testing the end-to-end workflow for knowledge base article creation using Crew.AI.
+The current focus of the CrewKB project is on enhancing the search and knowledge synthesis workflow for knowledge base article creation.
 This includes:

+1. **Enhanced Search Workflow**: Implementing a comprehensive search workflow that leverages Google Scholar and Semantic Scholar to gather high-quality research papers, with a focus on:
+   - Generating search terms from article outlines using Gemini 2.5 Pro
+   - Searching with DirectGoogleScholarTool and SemanticScholarTool
+   - Analyzing related search terms to expand research coverage
+   - Downloading and parsing PDFs using the Marker package
+   - Distilling content with Gemini 2.0 Flash

+2. **Knowledge Organization**: Creating a structured knowledge directory system to organize research materials by topic, including:
+   - Implementing Pydantic models for paper metadata
+   - Creating a hierarchical storage structure for research materials
+   - Developing utilities for managing the knowledge directory

+3. **Agent-Based Synthesis**: Developing specialized agents for different stages of the knowledge synthesis process:
+   - Outline generation with Gemini 2.5 Pro
+   - Search term generation and analysis
+   - Content distillation and synthesis
+   - Quality review and improvement

-1. **Testing and Refinement**: Testing the end-to-end workflow that combines research, content creation, review, and quality assessment to ensure it works reliably and produces high-quality articles.
+4. **Testing and Refinement**: Testing the enhanced search workflow to ensure it produces high-quality, well-cited knowledge base articles.

-2. **Performance Optimization**: Identifying and addressing bottlenecks in the article creation process to reduce latency and resource usage.

-3. **Documentation**: Updating code documentation, creating user guides, and documenting API usage and rate limits.
+5. **Documentation**: Updating code documentation, creating user guides, and documenting the new workflow.

-4. **Quality Metrics Analysis**: Analyzing the quality metrics collected during article creation to identify areas for improvement.

-5. **Additional Tool Implementation**: Planning for the implementation of additional search and validation tools to enhance the system's capabilities.

 ## Recent Changes

-We have made significant progress in migrating to Google's Gemini models, implementing the end-to-end workflow, metrics collection system, MLflow integration, streamlining the CLI interface, and developing a comprehensive testing framework:
+We have made significant progress in migrating to Google's Gemini models, implementing the end-to-end workflow, metrics collection system, MLflow integration, streamlining the CLI interface, developing a comprehensive testing framework, and designing an enhanced search and knowledge synthesis workflow:

 1. **Migration to Google Gemini Models**:
    - Refactored the codebase to use Google's Gemini 2.0 Flash models instead of OpenAI models